diogowernik/django-python-backend-holding-and-investments/README.md

 - Register (Create an account)
 - Login
 - Logout
-- CRUD for Multiple Portfolios (Holdings)
+- CRUD for Multiple Portfolios

 ### Features that need to be done for users on the backend